chibbss/-AdTech-Optimizer/README.md

 The system is built on these core components:
 - **FastAPI**: Handles HTTP requests and responses
 - **CrewAI**: Orchestrates the AI agents working together
-- **OpenAI Models**: Powers the AI capabilities (GPT-3.5-Turbo, GPT-4o-Mini, GPT-4o)
+- **OpenAI Models**: Powers the AI capabilities

-## Error Handling

-The API returns appropriate HTTP status codes:
-- 200: Successful operation
-- 405: Method not allowed
-- 500: Internal server error with details

-## Logging

-The system uses Python's built-in logging module configured at the INFO level.
+  - GPT-3.5-Turbo: Used for basic tier management
+  - GPT-4o-Mini: Powers conversion prediction, budget allocation, and bid optimization
+  - GPT-4o: Powers advanced ad personalization features

-## License
+## Troubleshooting

-MIT
+Common issues and solutions:

+1. **API Key Authentication Errors**:
+   - Ensure your `.env` file has the correct OpenAI API key
+   - Check that the environment variables are properly loaded

+2. **Dependency Conflicts**:
+   - Use a dedicated virtual environment
+   - Follow the installation steps in the correct order

+3. **Server Won't Start**:
+   - Check for port conflicts (default is 8000)
+   - Ensure all dependencies are correctly installed